Oskar von Niedermayer: Between wars

-At the end of World War I, Niedermayer was on leave and had an opportunity to recommence his academic life at the University of Munich studying Literature and Geography for two more semesters.
+At the end of World War I, Niedermayer was on leave and had an opportunity to recommence his academic life at the Ludwig-Maximilians-Universität München studying Literature and Geography for two more semesters.
 Whilst there he obtained a D.Phil. summa cum laude.
 During this period also, commencing on 29 April 1919, he was appointed Director of the Publicity Department of Freikorps Epp, the Munich City Council's Republican Force.
-On 12 December 1919 Niedermayer returned to the Army from academe.
+On 12 December 1919, Niedermayer returned to the Army from academe.
 Initially he served in the H.Q. of the 23rd Division and was adjutant to Reichswehr Minister Otto Gessler.
-On 23 December 1921 Niedermayer ostensibly resigned from the army, but this was used as cover for work in the, at that time, unofficial Soviet Union Section of the German Army.
+On 23 December 1921, Niedermayer ostensibly resigned from the army, but this was used as cover for work in the, at that time, unofficial Soviet Union Section of the German Army.
 Until 1932 he worked in the Reichswehr office in Moscow, when he returned to Germany and officially rejoined the Wehrmacht, being assigned to the 2nd Prussian Artillery Regiment.
 On 29 January 1933, he again resigned from active service with the rank of lieutenant colonel, and turned to a scholastic career.
-On 31 July 1933 he presented a thesis entitled Growth and Migration in the Russian Nation and took up a position as a lecturer in Geography and at the University of Berlin.
-On 27 July 1937, at the express request of Adolf Hitler, Niedermayer took up a teaching post at the Institute for Compulsory Military Doctrine at Berlin University.
+On 31 July 1933, he presented a thesis entitled Growth and Migration in the Russian Nation and took up a position as a lecturer in Geography and at the Friedrich Wilhelm University of Berlin.
+On 27 July 1937, at the express request of Adolf Hitler, Niedermayer took up a teaching post at the Institute for Compulsory Military Doctrine at the Friedrich Wilhelm University of Berlin.
 Meanwhile, he had re-enlisted on 1 November 1935 as a reserve officer in the Army.
 On 1 October 1939 he was called up from the Reserve List and appointed to a post as Colonel in the supreme command of the Wehrmacht (OKW).